csbailey5t/mapboxandtilemill/mapbox.tilemill.neatline.documentation.markdown

 Fill out "Name," "Description," "Attribution," "Version," and "Filename" as desired.

-Zoom determines at which zoom levels these maptiles, and hence the map, will appear.
+"Zoom" determines at which zoom levels these maptiles, and hence the map, will appear.
 For example, if you set the range between 6 and 10, then the exported map will only appear once a user has zoomed to level 6, and will disappear again past level 10.
 The zoom range significantly affects the file size of the exported map.
 In determining these values, keep in my how you intend to use the exported map and how much space you will have available to host it.

-Center sets the central position of the map, including the starting zoom level.
+"Center" sets the central position of the map, including the starting zoom level.
 To set this, zoom and pan to the view you want and click at the center of the map.

-Metatile size determines how many tiles will compose each metatile.
+"MetaTile size" determines how many tiles will compose each metatile.
 Changing this value will affect the size of the output file.
 The default is 2, but you can increase this in order to decrease the file size.
 For more information on changing the metatile size, see the [TileMill documentation.](https://www.mapbox.com/tilemill/docs/guides/metatiles/)

 Click "Save settings to project" if you wish to use these same settings or modify them in the future for this project.